zigbee-alliance/distributed-compliance-ledger/scripts/README.md

 The [Dockerfile](./Dockerfile) might be handy for the following cases:

-- when you want to use not yet release (dev) version of `starport`
-- when you don't want to setup starport or swagger dependencies locally by some reason
+- when you don't want to setup Ignite or Swagger dependencies locally by some reason

 `[Note]` If you want to install dependencies locally, try to use versions specified in [Dockerfile](./Dockerfile) to avoid errors while running scripts